WeatherLab/fsodoc/source/general/testing.rst

 The Test Class
 ==============

-In order to take advantage of the built-in database tools that CodeIgniter provides for testing, your tests must extend ``\CIDatabaseTestCase``::
+In order to take advantage of the built-in database tools that FSO provides for testing, your tests must extend ``\CIDatabaseTestCase``::

     class MyTests extends \CIDatabaseTestCase